ChatFAQ/ChatFAQ/doc/source/modules/sdk/concepts.rst

 ------------------

-The only thing left after defining your FSM is to communicate it to ChatFAQ's Back-end server and remain listening as an RPC server (for executing your previously declared events & conditions on demand)
+The only thing left after defining your FSM is to communicate it to ChatFAQ back-end server and remain listening as an RPC server (for executing your previously declared events & conditions on demand)

 We do so by instantiating the class ChatFAQSDK and passing to the constructor 5 parameters:

-- *chatfaq_host*: the address of our ChatFAQ's Back-end server
+- *chatfaq_host*: the address of our ChatFAQ back-end server

-- *user_email*: the email of an ChatFAQ's back-end admin user
+- *user_email*: the email of an ChatFAQ back-end admin user

-- *user_password*:  the password of an ChatFAQ's back-end admin user
+- *user_password*:  the password of an ChatFAQ back-end admin user

 - *fsm_name*: the name of our new FSM Definition if we are providing `fsm_def` or the name/ID of an already existing FSM Definition on the remote server if not `fsm_def` is provided